xaya/xaya_tutorials/XAYA RPC Methods.md

 - **value**: Valid JSON passed as a string and containing data
 - **options**: This must be passed directly as a JSON object

-**NOTE:** When passing `options` to `xaya-cli`, it will automatically convert it to a JSON object, but when calling through a JSON-RPC library, you must cast `options` as a JSON object yourself.
+**NOTE:** When passing `options` to xaya-cli, it will automatically convert it to a JSON object, but when calling through a JSON-RPC library, you must cast `options` as a JSON object yourself.

 In order to make the best use of XAYA, developers should follow the format for name updates outlined in [Name and Value Restrictions](https://github.com/xaya/xaya_docs/blob/master/blockchain.md#name-and-value-restrictions-), [Moves](https://github.com/xaya/xaya_docs/blob/master/games.md#moves-), and [Sending Moves](https://github.com/xaya/xaya_docs/blob/master/interface.md#sending-moves).

-The following command updates the name "p/Name pending test 1" to an empty value, i.e. "{}".
+The following command updates the name `p/Name pending test 1` to an empty value, i.e. `{}`.
 (Remember that the name must exist in the wallet.)

 	xaya-cli -rpcwallet=game.dat name_update "p/Name pending test 1" "{}"

 The return value for a `name_update` is a `txid`, e.g. "4909229f9d50690e7de9bd8fca10df8a554859eee4b64e441a9955fbf4d57253".

-An error will be returned for unsuccessful calls, e.g. "Input tx not found in wallet (code -4)".
+An error will be returned for unsuccessful calls, e.g. `Input tx not found in wallet (code -4)`.

 This will likely be the most important RPC call for most game developers as it is how game moves are entered into the blockchain.